XcalableMP/manual/en/loop.rst

 .. image:: ../img/loop/loop2.png

-Next, is it possible to parallelize the below loops in which the index of the distributed array is different ?
+Next, is it possible to parallelize the below loops in which the index of the distributed array is different?

 * XMP/C program